 With a variety of tips and templates for starting your own company, Score is a definite value add.
 If you find yourself procrastinating on a business plan, check out their 5 Reasons Your Startup Needs a Business Plan article to get you motivated.
 They also offer workshops, podcasts, and have a “Find a Mentor” program.

 Navarro College Small Business Development Center

-Unexpected but priceless, Navarro College’s Small Business Development Center offers a Startup Planner to help you get thinking!
+Unexpected but priceless, Navarro College’s Small Business Development Center offers a to help you get thinking!
 The comprehensive questionnaire touches on a variety of items you may not have thought through during the early development stages and gives you the opportunity to gather a cohesive startup plan and strategy.

 The Shopkeep website has a small business section that offers advice and articles on everything from inspiration and planning through inventory management and company expansion.
 Their tips on creating a business plan break down the process and offer fun startup facts along the way!

 edX is a course-based website offering free classes you can stream on your computer.
 These classes feature a number of topics that are useful for entrepreneurs and startups including lessons on financial planning and marketing that can help create a more thorough business plan to ensure success.

 Another course-based site, My Own Business Institute is hosted by Santa Clara University’s Leavey School of Business, and features online business courses focused on entrepreneurship.
 A neat feature: In addition to its helpful resources segment, the site also offers all of its courses in Spanish!

 The Houston Chronical houses an impressive article detailing resources necessary for a startup.
 The topics listed in the article are a great starting place when thinking through a business and can provide a good groundwork for a thorough startup proposal.